 Fieldays No.8 Wire National Art Award

-Image: Akky van der Velde, 2018 Fieldays No.8 Wire National Art Award, with her work Outside the Square.
+Image: Gaye Jurisich, winner of the 2019 Fieldays No.8 Wire National Art Award, with her work Snare.

 Held annually around the Fieldays event, the Fieldays No.8 Wire National Art Award celebrates innovation by challenging artists to create artworks using No.8 wire, an iconic Kiwi agricultural product.